pschool-in/curriculum/languages/README.md

 (Note: This list may expand based on popular demand and feasibility)

-# About PSchool

-[www.pschool.in](https://pschool.in) is a learning app for kids.
-It has thousands of learning activities.
-Presently we have content from kg to 5th standard.
-In future, we will add content till 12th.
-We keep lot of activities as free, and by paying Rs 500/- (per year) the user can unlock more content.
-Presently we are focusing more on Math and English.

-We support Hindi and other regional languages of India.
-We do have sample activities in our pschool showcase page.
-We frequently get request to support more languages and add more activities for the exisiting languages.
-But due to resource constraints and unfamiliarity with different languages, our team cannot do it independently.

-So we decided to keep this project (language-apps) as an open source project.
-The goal is to develop a separate app for each language.
-We request volunteers to help us to complete this project.

-# Scope

-1. The content prepared by this project will always be available as a free app.
-2. We will prepare between 500 to 1000 activities for each language.
-3. The activities may vary from kg to 5th standard
-4. In PSchool app, all activities are template based.
-And we manage the source code and content separating.
-Here we are making only the 'content' as open source and not the 'source code' of the project.

 # What we cover

 1. How to write different letters. (which are the building blocks of any